eastgenomics/eggd_conductor/README.md

 - `-idx_project`: project ID in which to run and store output
 - `-irun_id`: ID of sequencing run used to name project, parsed from RunInfo.xml if not specified
 - `-isample_names`: comma separated list of sample names, to use if not providing a samplesheet
 - `-ijob_reuse`: JSON formatted string mapping analysis step -> job ID to reuse outputs from instead of running analysis (i.e. `'{"analysis_1": "job-xxx"}'`).
+This can also be used for reusing a job in a mixed assay run if the user wants to reuse a job for only one assay using the following format: `{"TSO500": {"analysis_1": "job-xxx"}}`.
 This is currently only implemented for per-run analysis steps.
-- `-iexclude_samples`: comma separated string of sample names to exclude from per sample analysis steps (*n.b. these must be specified as they are in the samplesheet*)
+- `-iexclude_samples`: comma separated string of sample names to exclude from per sample analysis steps (*n.b. these must be specified as they are in the samplesheet*).
+Additionally, assay codes can be passed as elements of the string like so `-1234-` or `-1234`.
+The second case is for handling the specific formatting in TSO500 sample names.
+This pattern recognition can be useful for excluding an entire assay from a mixed assay run.

 #### **Integers**